xueshenfec/php2650_project/php2650_proj.md

 ## 1. Introduction

-Random survival forest (RSF) is a random forest method used to analyze right deletion survival data.
+Random survival forest (RSF) is a random forest method used to analyze right censored survival data.
 It introduces new survival splitting rules for growing survival trees and new missing data algorithms for estimating missing data [1,2,15,16].

 RSF introduced the event retention principle for survival forests and used it to define overall mortality (death rate), which is a simple interpretable death rate that can be used as a predictive result [2].